jebeck/flatland/README.md

-# flatland
-My talk about doing dimensionality reduction in the browser with React
+# Flatland: a romance of React & data science in the browser

+To run locally:

+1. clone this repo
+1. install the deps: `npm i`
+1. start up: `npm start`